lsfgrd/display-visor/README.md

 This is my personal fork of @beanaroo's display-visor.

 **Changed:**
-* xrandr commands to handle DP1, eDP1 e HDMI1;
+* xrandr commands to handle DP1, eDP1 and HDMI1;
 * udev rule;
 * space quantity because I hate 4 spaces but that's just me.